 The model used in the above analysis has two general limitations: (1) it is suitable for studying component rather than building performance standards; and (2) it is based on some restrictive assumptions which may be violated under actual conditions.
-A model for determining optimum building performance criteria is currently being developed at the National Bureau of Standards with funding from the Department of Energy.
+A model for determining optimum building performance standards is currently being developed at the National Bureau of Standards.
 When completed, the model will incorporate the many energy-flow interactions among the various building components.
 This will allow analysis of the economic trade-offs between interrelated components.
 Once this model is fully developed, the effect of using RIF's for determining building performance standards could be assessed.